What We Did on Our Holidays: History

-In the USA, the album was released by A&M Records (SP-4185) with an identical track listing but featuring new cover art, and was re-titled Fairport Convention.
-The album was also released in Australia and New Zealand by Festival Records with the ‘blackboard’ front cover and an entirely different back cover to both the US and UK releases.
-The Discogs website gives no less than 54 different versions of the album.
+In the US, the album was released by A&M Records (SP-4185) with an identical track listing but featuring new cover art, and was re-titled Fairport Convention.
+The album was also released in Australia and New Zealand by Festival Records with the 'blackboard' front cover and an entirely different back cover to both the US and UK releases.
+The Discogs website gives no fewer than 54 different versions of the album.

 Reception and influence

 In a contemporary review for The Village Voice, American critic Robert Christgau deemed Fairport Convention the "most interesting unknown group" he had listened to in some time, highlighting their take on "Pentangle-style ballads" and Bob Dylan's "I'll Keep It with Mine".
+Over in England, Melody Maker called them a "top British group who neatly avoid categorizations" and "always produce satisfying music."

+Reviewing the 2008 re-issue of the album Pitchfork said: "The album mixes new interpretations of traditional ballads like 'Nottamun Town,' here rendered almost as a raga, with much newer songs, such as their soulful take on Dylan's 'I'll Keep It With Mine' and their ponderous version of Mitchell's 'Eastern Rain.'
+The best material on Holidays, though, may be their own—the stomping blues-rock of 'Mr. Lacey,' the racing 'No Man's Land,' and the stirring afterlife anthem 'Meet on the Ledge.'"

 Neal Casal, of Ryan Adams & the Cardinals, later listed What We Did on Our Holidays as one of his favourite albums of all time.

-Reviewing the 2008 re-issue of the album Pitchfork.com said: "The album mixes new interpretations of traditional ballads like "Nottamun Town", here rendered almost as a raga, with much newer songs, such as their soulful take on Dylan's "I'll Keep It With Mine" and their ponderous version of Mitchell's "Eastern Rain".
-The best material on Holidays, though, may be their own—the stomping blues-rock of "Mr. Lacey", the racing "No Man's Land", and the stirring afterlife anthem "Meet on the Ledge".
+In 2008 Simon Nicol described the album as his favourite, and it was voted number 281 in Colin Larkin's All Time Top 1000 Albums (2000).

 1999 album

-The album title was re-used for the 1999 CD release What We Did on Our Holidays - An Introduction to Fairport Convention on Island Records as IMCD 263.
+The album title was re-used for the 1999 CD release What We Did on Our Holidays – An Introduction to Fairport Convention on Island Records as IMCD 263.